Olympia man accused of indecent exposure after incident outside Lacey area laundromat

 The records provide the following account:

-The 35-year-old woman said she had exited a laundromat in the area, and was walking east on the strip mall sidewalk, when the man passed her, then grabbed her butt, then began following her.
-She entered a massage business to get help, but the man followed and was “right up on me,” she said.
+The 35-year-old woman said she had exited the laundromat and was walking east on the strip mall sidewalk when the man passed her, grabbed her butt, then began following her.
+She entered a business to get help, but the man followed and was “right up on me,” she said.

 Comments